Meet Georgian College’s President and CEO

 Angela is a seasoned executive with a wealth of experience in the private and public sectors.
 Beginning her career with General Motors of Canada, Angela moved into the Ontario Public Service (OPS).
 Prior to joining the college, she served as Assistant Deputy Minister within the Family Responsibility Office, Service Ontario and the Ontario Provincial Police.
 During her 20 years in the OPS she also held positions in the Ministry of Correctional Services, Ministry of the Solicitor General, Ministry of the Attorney General and Management Board Secretariat.

-Angela serves as the Secretary-Treasurer to the Georgian College Board of Governors.
-She holds an Honours Bachelor of Business Administration from Wilfrid Laurier University and is a Certified Management Accountant.
+Angela holds an Honours Bachelor of Business Administration from Wilfrid Laurier University, a Master of Science – Management and Leadership from Western Governors University, and is a Certified Professional Accountant.

-2016-17 Georgian College Board of Governors
+About the Georgian College Board of Governors

 The Georgian College Board of Governors consists of 12 members, together with the President and CEO of the college, one student, one faculty member, one support staff member and one administrative staff member.
 One-third of its membership is appointed through the Public Sector Appointment process and two-thirds is appointed directly by the Georgian College Board of Governors.